How much should any of us give to charity? When? Which charities?

 Once you have decided how much you are going to give away each year and who will receive your largess, how do you divide the pot?
 One person I spoke with recently suggested constructing a giving pyramid.
 Make one very large gift to one organization in order to have a significant impact.
 Make other slightly smaller gifts to two or three groups.
 And finally, at the bottom of the pyramid, include all of the other groups you might want to assist with smaller amounts.

 In this scenario, the bottom of the pyramid may look more like the random acts of giving in which I have typically engaged.
 But more thought and research should be given to the gifts higher up the pyramid.

 As an estate planner, I ask my clients if they would like to make charitable gifts.
 Most choose not to do so, saying that they would prefer to give while they're alive.
 This approach actually has some tax benefits since lifetime gifts can qualify for income tax deductions and reduces the size of the estate, thus lowering any potential estate taxes as well.
-Gifts given at death on reduce the estate tax.
+Gifts given at death reduce the estate tax.

 On the other hand, it may be easier to give more at death since we won't be needing the money ourselves.
 The risk of being too generous during life is that we may run out of funds.

-While people are young, they are less likely to have much to spare if they're income is going to raising families and saving for retirement.
+While people are young, they are less likely to have much to spare if their income is going to raising families and saving for retirement.
 But when they're older and the kids (if any) are out of the house, they may better be able to spare more dollars for charity.
 On the other hand, if they're no longer working, they may be more concerned about running of money in the future.

-So timing really has to be a balancing act measuring current and future needs, perhaps giving less when we're young and more when we're older.
+So timing really has to be a balancing act, measuring current and future needs, perhaps giving less when we're young and more when we're older.

-In short, this blog post is a call for us all to be more thoughtful in our charitable giving rather than simply responding to the emotional pull of solicitations and current events.
+In short, this blog post is a call for us all to be more thoughtful in our charitable giving, rather than simply responding to the emotional pull of solicitations and current events.
 That way, our charitable dollars are likely to go further and better express our values.